 • Dynis will charge $6 million annually for “software support and maintenance” of the new water meter system, while Itron will charge $1.6 million.

-Ultimately up to the Mayor
+Up to the Mayor

-The decision of whom to award this contract comes down to the mayor, who controls the Board of Estimates through her three votes (her own and the votes of her two appointees, City Solicitor George Nilson and Public Works Director Alfred Foxx).
+The decision of whom to award this contract comes down to the mayor, who controls the Board of Estimates through her three votes (her own and the votes of two appointees, City Solicitor George Nilson and Public Works Director Alfred Foxx).

 The contract is expected to reach the spending panel in about a month.